Exact one-particle density matrix for SU($N$) fermionic matter-waves in the strong repulsive limit

 The XXX Heisenberg model in Eq.~\eqref{decoupling_wavefunction} is also integrable for SU($N$) and all $1<N\in\mathbb{N}$.
 The corresponding Hamiltonian can be constructed as a sum of permutation operators $\mathcal{H}_{XXX} = \sum_{i}P_{i,i+1}$~\cite{sutherland1975model,capponi2016phases}, where {$P_{i,i+1}$ can be expressed in terms of SU($N$)-generators.
 The Hamiltonian $P_{i,i+1}$ permutes SU($N$) states on sites $i$ and $i+1$ (see also Appendix~\eqref{app:Heisenberg} and Eq.~\eqref{eq:sunHeisa})}.
 Even though Bethe ansatz integrable, the exact access of explicit expression of the eigenstates of the antiferromagnet Heisenberg model is very challenging.
 In our paper, therefore, the quantum state is obtained by combining the Bethe ansatz analysis with the Lanczos numerical method.
 The procedure is described below.

 \paragraph{Finding the ground-state.} Firstly, we note that for each non-degenerate ground-state of the Hubbard model, there exists a corresponding single eigenstate of the Heisenberg model.
 In principle, such a state-to-state correspondence could be obtained by identifying the spin quantum numbers labeling the states of the Hubbard model (through the Bethe ansatz equations) with the quantum numbers for the Heisenberg model.
 However, as mentioned above such a procedure is quite involved when trying to access to the quantum states.
-Therefore, we use a combination of Bethe ansatz and numerical methods: i) inserting the spin quantum numbers characterizing a given state in the Hubbard model into the Heisenberg Bethe ansatz, enables us to calculate the correct energy, which is then matched with the numerically obtained spectrum of the anti-ferromagnet; then ii) the SU($N$) quadratic Casimir operators (see the App.~\ref{Casimir}) are used to characterize the total SU($N$)-spin of the states.
+Therefore, we use a combination of Bethe ansatz and numerical methods: i) inserting the spin quantum numbers characterizing a given state in the Hubbard model into the Heisenberg Bethe ansatz, enables us to calculate the correct energy, which is then matched with the numerically obtained spectrum of the anti-ferromagnet; then ii) the SU($N$) quadratic Casimir operators (see the Appendix~\ref{Casimir}) are used to characterize the total SU($N$)-spin of the states.